arcaderepairman/simple-sinatra/README.md

 ids and Vpc id.

-- I have configured my solution to run in AWS ap-southeast-2 only, using some simple cloud formation templates, Ansible and a make file, to "make" it all run.
+- I have configured my solution to run in AWS ap-southeast-2 only, using some simple cloud formation templates, Ansible and a make file.... to "make" it all run.
 The server builds are based on CentOS 7 AMI (ami-34171d57) and hasn't been tested on any other OS.